SkafteNicki/dtu_mlops/s9_scalable_applications/data_loading.md

 ![Image](../figures/cpu_layout.PNG){ width="500" }
 </figure>

-Most modern CPUs is a single chip that consists of multiple *cores*.
+Most modern CPUs are a single chip that consists of multiple *cores*.
 Each core can further be divided into *threads*.
-In most laptops, the core count is 4 and commonly 2 threads per core.
+In most laptops, the core count is 4 and there are commonly 2 threads per core.
 This means that the common laptop has 8 threads.
-The number of threads a compute unit has is important because that directly corresponds to the number of parallel operations that can be executed i.e. one per thread.
+The number of threads a compute unit has is important because that directly corresponds to the number of parallel operations that can be executed, i.e., one per thread.
 In a Python terminal you should be able to get the number of cores in your machine by writing (try it):

 ```python
 import multiprocessing